marios-zindilis/website-sources/posts/apache-logs-to-remote-syslog/index.md

 ---
 title: Send Apache logs to remote syslog server
 first-published: 2014-02-11
+description: How to send logs from Apache to a remote server
 ---

 This document briefly describes how to send the logs from Apache to